oss-review-toolkit/ort/README.md

 * [Licensee](https://github.com/benbalter/licensee)
 * [ScanCode](https://github.com/nexB/scancode-toolkit)

+## Storage Backends

+In order to not download or scan any previously scanned sources again, the Scanner can use a storage backend to store scan results for later reuse.

+### Local File Storage

-In order to not download or scan any previously scanned sources again, the Scanner by default stores scan results on the local file system in the current user's home directory (i.e. `~/.ort/scanner/scan-results`) for later reuse.
-The storage directory can be customized by passing a scanner configuration file (`-c`) that contains a respective local file storage
+By default the Scanner stores scan results on the local file system in the current user's home directory (i.e.
+`~/.ort/scanner/scan-results`) for later reuse.
+The storage directory can be customized by passing a scanner configuration file (`-c`) that contains a respective local file storage configuration:
-configuration:

 ```yaml
 local_file_storage:
   directory: "/tmp/ort/scan-results"
 ```

-Alternatively, Artifactory can be configured as a remote storage to use.
-To do so, use the following snippet instead of the above one:
+### Artifactory Storage

+To use Artifactory to store scan results, use the following configuration:

 ```yaml
 artifactory_storage: